Nickop21/Nickop21/README.md

 - 🌱 I’m currently learning **Next js and Typescript**

-- 👨‍💻 All of my projects are available at [Nitinyadav.vercel.app](Nitinyadav.vercel.app)
+- 👨‍💻 All of my projects are available at [nitinyadav21.vercel.app](https://nitinyadav21.vercel.app/)

 - 📫 How to reach me **ny8244@gmail.com**